 The table above excludes contributions to our various pension plans.
-Although there is no minimum required contribution in 2013, the Company expects to contribute between \$35 million and \$50 million.
+Although there is no minimum required contribution, we expect to contribute approximately \$35 million in 2013.

 Credit Card Agreements

 We have agreements with a number of credit card companies to process the sale of tickets and other services.
 Under these agreements, there are material adverse change clauses that, if triggered, could result in the credit card companies holding back a reserve from our credit card receivables.
 Under one such agreement, we could be required to maintain a reserve if our credit rating is downgraded to or below a rating specified by the agreement or our cash and marketable securities balance fell below \$500 million.
 Under another such agreement, we could be required to maintain a reserve if our cash and marketable securities balance fell below \$500 million.
 We are not currently required to maintain any reserve under these agreements, but if we were, our financial position and liquidity could be materially harmed.